Appeals from Courts

 Who hears appeals?

 Usually a Full Court of three or more Judges sitting together will hear an appeal.
-However, appeals from a judgment of a Judge of the Federal Circuit Court of Australia or from a Court of summary jurisdiction will be heard by a single judge unless a judge considers that it is appropriate for the appeal to be heard by a Full Court.
+However, appeals from a judgment of a Judge of the Federal Circuit and Family Court of Australia or from a Court of summary jurisdiction will be heard by a single judge unless a judge considers that it is appropriate for the appeal to be heard by a Full Court.

 What are the chances of success?